-RESEARCH AND DEVELOPMENT.
-Net R&D expenses increased \$5.0 million, or 34%, from \$14.6 million in 2000 to \$19.6 million in 2001.
-R&D expenses comprised 13% of sales in 2001 and 14% of sales in 2000.
-The increase in R&D expenses during 2001 was the result of expanding our research facilities, recruiting additional scientists and pursuing more projects.
+Research and Development.
+Net R&D expenses increased \$6.8 million, or 35% in 2002.
+R&D expenses equaled 12% and 13% of sales in 2002 and 2001, respectively.
+The increase in R&D expenses during 2002 was the result of expanding our research facilities, recruiting additional scientists and pursuing more projects.

-SELLING, MARKETING, GENERAL AND ADMINISTRATIVE.
-SG&A increased \$10.2 million, or 32%, from \$31.9 million in 2000 to \$42.1 million in 2001.
-Our SG&A expenses as a percentage of sales were 29% in 2001 and 31% in 2000.
-Selling and marketing expenses increased from \$13.6 million in 2000 to \$19.3 million in 2001 primarily due to promotion initiatives in relation to the introduction of new products.
-General and administrative expenses increased \$4.5 million, or 25%, from \$18.3 million in 2000 to \$22.8 million in 2001, primarily due to investments in personnel and infrastructure necessary to accommodate continued growth and expansion in international markets.
+Selling, General and Administrative.
+SG&A increased \$10.4 million, or 25% in 2002.
+Our SG&A expenses as a percentage of sales declined from 28% in 2001 to 25% in 2002.
+Selling and marketing expenses increased \$0.8 million, or 4% in 2002.
+General and administrative expenses increased \$9.7 million, or 43% in 2002, primarily due to investments in personnel, facilities and infrastructure necessary to accommodate continued growth and expansion in both the United States and international markets.

-OPERATING INCOME.
-Operating income increased \$16.7 million, or 104%, from \$16.1 million in 2000 to \$32.8 million in 2001.
-The increase was primarily the result of increased sales and improved gross margins.
+Operating Income.
+Operating income increased \$20.5 million, or 62% in 2002.
+The increase was primarily the result of increased sales and improved SG&A margin.